 Please mention the Cirencester Web Site when contacting these eating establishments.

 Inspired by a modern take on the classic Parisian brasserie, Côte provides a relaxing, yet chic, environment in which to dine.

-On the menu you will find authentic French favourites such as tuna Niçoise, steak-frites or half chargrilled poulet Breton and starters such as chicken liver parfait, Roquefort and endive salad or French onion soup.
+On the menu you will find authentic French favourites such as tuna Niçoise, steak-frites or half chargrilled Breton Chicken and starters such as chicken liver parfait and French onion soup.

 The specials menu changes monthly so that there is always something new to try and it’s based on what’s in season.
 The weekday lunch and early evening menu also changes monthly and is planned around market prices.
-It can include delicious items such as pork rillettes with sourdough toast, followed by fantastic fresh hake and finished with Côte’s speciality crème caramel.
+And of course, we always have Côte's speciality, our crème caramel.

-With friendly and welcoming service and a varied but reasonably priced French wine list, Côte is a perfect spot for breakfast, lunch or dinner.
+With friendly and welcoming service, a varied but reasonably priced French wine list and an always changing menu, Côte is a perfect spot for breakfast, lunch or dinner, for everyone.

 4 Black Jack Street